-- o Develop a positive relationship with pupils, which may include: - Greeting pupils in the morning/at the start of lessons - o Establishing clear routines. - Using positive reinforcement. - o Communicating expectations of behaviour in ways other than verbally. - Highlighting and promoting good behaviour. - Concluding each lesson positively and starting every lesson and each day afresh. - o Display the school rules within the learning environment. - Provide a broad, balanced and appropriately differentiated curriculum that meets the needs of all learners, enabling them to achieve success in a positive and inclusive environment. - o Create and maintain a stimulating environment that encourages pupils to be engaged. - Adapt teaching styles and strategies that will best suit the needs of the pupils in their class/group. - Where appropriate, personalised learning can be an integral part of ensuring a child's readiness to learn and so significantly reducing anxiety and stress that can lead to negative behaviour. - Identify when additional pupil support may be required i.e pastoral programme.
+- o Develop a positive relationship with pupils, which may include: - o Greeting pupils in the morning/at the start of lessons - o Establishing clear routines. - Using positive reinforcement. - o Communicating expectations of behaviour in ways other than verbally. - Highlighting and promoting good behaviour. - Concluding each lesson positively using our Awesome Applause slide. - To start every lesson with a clean slate. - o Display the school rules within the learning environment. - Provide a broad, balanced and appropriately differentiated curriculum that meets the needs of all learners, enabling them to achieve success in a positive and inclusive environment. - o Create and maintain a stimulating environment that encourages pupils to be engaged. - Adapt teaching styles and strategies that will best suit the needs of the pupils in their class/group. - Where appropriate, personalised learning can be an integral part of ensuring a child's readiness to learn and so significantly reducing anxiety and stress that can lead to negative behaviour. - Identify when additional pupil support may be required i.e pastoral programme.
 Work closely with leadership and pastoral team to implement a level of provision that will effectively meet the needs of the pupil.